 This morning we woke up and the idea of Sunday brunch pulled us out of bed before noon.

-When we walked inside the second restaurant, we heard angry voices coming from an older couple in front of us.
-They were bullying a young hostess with braces, no older than fifteen, for not having seated them yet.
+When we walked inside the second restaurant, we heard angry voices coming from another older couple in front of us.
+They were shouting at a young hostess, no older than fifteen, for not having seated them yet.
+At one point, they started calling her names and making rude comments about her work ethic.
 Their rudeness caused the poor girl to freeze.
-I looked at this entitled couple and said “this is not how you treat people”.
-The couple started to storm out while wishing us all the worst to which I responded with a loud “have a wonderful day!”
+I looked at the angered couple and said “this is not how you treat people”.
+After I spoke up, the couple started storming out making sure to wish us all the worst to which we responded with a loud “have a wonderful day!”

 I hope we remember to be like the first couple.
 Remembering everyone could use more positivity and compassion.
 We all have our own struggles and the last thing we need to do is make life harder for others.